Don's Software Downloads!

 Requirements:

 The executable (of all versions released here) work in Microsoft Windows command prompts or DOS prompts, for Windows versions at least from 3.1 to XP, and DOS likely as low as 2.3.
-It works with VGA displays and VGA-compatible SVGA displays.
-The old version V. 1.01 (still here below) works on old CGA displays.
-It works with generally all processors of X86 type.
-It works with 640K RAM.
+It works with VGA and VGA-compatible SVGA displays.
+It works with generally all processors of X86 type, preferably with math co-processors, one .EXE version mentioned here before requires a math coprocessor.
+SPKR works on DOS computers with 640K of RAM, actual or emulated.

-Versions 1.01 to 1.20 are optimized for Microsoft Quick Basic 4.5.
-The executables are of version preferring but not requiring a math coprocessor, so as to reduce file size and to maximize speed with modern processors.
-Versions up to 1.20 work with 8088 and NEC V20 even without a math coprocessor, but V. 1.10 takes ~4-7 seconds to generate a plot.
-Intel X86 processors 486DX and higher and Pentium-like "X86" processors and higher come with built-in math coprocessors.
-This program should plot essentially instantly with any X86 type processor with a math coprocessor, of type 486DX or higher, with core frequency 25 MHz or higher, despite lacking the Dan Barclay "mathptch".
+Versions 1.01 to 1.25 source codes are optimized for Microsoft Quick Basic 4.5.
+The executables are of version preferring a math coprocessor, the V.1.01 executable with file size about 37K was noticed on 4/7/2025 as requiring one.
+This program should plot essentially instantly with any X86 type processor with a math coprocessor, of type 486DX or higher, with core frequency 25 MHz or higher, despite versions below 1.25 lacking the Dan Barclay "mathptch".

 Download Links: